microsoft/AdventureWorksSkiApp/README.md

 AdventureWorks SkiResort
 ========================

 The AdventureWorks Ski App provides a sample application that can be used to demonstrate the value of building in intelligence into an existing application.
 This apache cordova based intelligent mobile webapp was first demoed at //build 2016.

-It also contains a Xamarin Forms client.
+It also contains a Xamarin Forms client that works on Android and iOS mobile devices.

 **Basic App**